Guest Blog Post By: Yvonne Kohano, Freelance Writer and Photographer

 Toggl can work for both individuals and companies as a time tracking tool.
 Push the button icon on your phone to begin and end work periods.
 You can slice and stack data in varying arrays to help you provide documentation for taxes and manage the productivity of your business.
 The free app is basic, though it offers enough to give a solo freelancer information to support business time spent.
 It does not integrate with accounting software, but even at the free level, it runs data in PDF or CSV formats, the later often easy to upload to your accounting system.
 You would need to buy their starter level app ($9/user/month) to break your time down into projects and tasks.
 Users note that time capture may be inaccurate until you get used to hitting the start/stop button.
 If you multitask, you may find this incredibly tedious.
 But for a single user, it has enough power to note what you need.

 Hubstaff is a great choice if you are managing a freelancing team working remotely and want to make sure the time they’re claiming will pass the IRS documentation test.
 It accommodates larger companies as well as small businesses with online timesheets, integration with QuickBooks and other business software, and payment calculations.
 Randomized screenshots of what you’re working on and keystroke monitoring are added benefits to support your proof of effort.
 While it is robust, the costs on Hubstaff can add up quickly (starting at $5/user/month).
 The more features you want, such as screenshots and keystrokes, the more you’ll pay per user.
 Reviewers note that monitoring functions may not give you the kinds of details you want to manage productivity as the app is not customizable.
+Hubstaff and TimeDoctor are the two most popular time management apps in the market today.
+Learn more about the pros and cons of both apps in this Husbtaff vs Timedoctor comparison article.
 Other features include project- and task-level reporting, estimates of percentage complete and roll-ups by project with individual team member details.
 Hubstaff integrates with QuickBooks for payroll and client invoicing.
 If managing the time of remote team members requires extra accounting effort on your part, this app could reduce your documentation needs substantially.
 Recall that how much time you spend on your business is a critical component to helping you decide how much of your expenses you can deduct.
 Finding the best tool, even if it involves spending a few dollars, can be well worth the investment.
 Happy deducting freelancers, see you in Maui!